Kooluve/Better-Mouse-And-Gamepad/README.md

 ## Known Issues

-Too much code override, may conflict with other mod which also modify key mapping.
+Too much code override, may conflict with other mods which also modify key mapping.

 ## Contributing